Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

 \subsection{Knowledge Requirement}

-In the realm of adversarial attacks against DRL agents, the extent and nature of the attacker's knowledge about the agent significantly influence the strategy and effectiveness of the attack.
-Broadly, these can be categorized into White Box and Black Box approaches, each with its own set of strategies, challenges, and considerations.
+In the realm of adversarial attacks against RL agents, the extent and nature of the attacker's knowledge about the agent significantly influence the strategy and effectiveness of the attack.
+Broadly, these can be categorized into white-box and black-box approaches, each with its own set of strategies, challenges, and considerations.